kjappelbaum/oximachinetool/README.md

 > ⚠️ **Warning**: Alpha version

 Flask app that uses `jsmol` to visualize the structure (and predictions).
-The code builds heavily ontop of the implementation of the [seekpath web app](https://github.com/giovannipizzi/seekpath).
+The code builds heavily on top of the implementation of the [seekpath web app](https://github.com/giovannipizzi/seekpath).

 ## How to run the code

 You have to options to run the code: You can either clone the repository and directly run the flask app.
-Alternatively, can can directly [use it on MaterialsCloud](https://dev-tools.materialscloud.org/oximachine/input_structure/).
+Alternatively, can directly [use it on MaterialsCloud](https://dev-tools.materialscloud.org/oximachine/input_structure/).

 ### Directly run flask app